envoyproxy/xds-relay/README.md

     envoy -c example/config-files/envoy-bootstrap-1.yaml # on the first window envoy -c example/config-files/envoy-bootstrap-2.yaml # on the second window

+Note: `envoy` here is a general reference to however you set up envoy binaries to run on your machine.
+If you are using getenvoy to set up your envoy clients, be sure to first fetch the desired version.
+The commands to run would instead be:

+    getenvoy run <reference> -- -c example/config-files/envoy-bootstrap-1.yaml # on the first window getenvoy run <reference> -- -c example/config-files/envoy-bootstrap-2.yaml # on the second window

 And voilà!
 You should be seeing logs flowing in both the terminal window where you're running `xds-relay` and on each of the envoy ones.

 ### How to validate that `xds-relay` is working?